Drakkar-Software/OctoBot-Docs/tentacles/tentacle-development.md

 This page covers tentacle development.

-A tentacle is part of a [tentacle package](tentacle-package-development.md) and defines a tool for OctoBot such as a way to analyse moving averages, listen to twitter or create grid-like orders.
+A tentacle is part of a [tentacle package](tentacle-package-development.md) and defines a tool for OctoBot such as a way to analyse moving averages, listen to reddit or create grid-like orders.

 OctoBot uses tentacles to handle:

 * Price technical analysis \(moving averages, RSI, MACD, ...\)
-* Social analysis \(Twitter, Telegram, Reddit and Google\)
+* Social analysis \(Telegram, Reddit and Google\)
 * Evaluator signals interpretations \(strategies\)
 * Orders creation and followup \(trading modes\)
-* User interfaces and notifications \(web, telegram, twitter\)
+* User interfaces and notifications \(web, telegram\)
 * Backtesting data files reading and writing \(.data\)
 * Exchanges fixes \(to handle exchange specific behaviors\)